coryodaniel/klepto/README.md

   crawl 'body' do
     # The default handler is to call .text on the scraped node.
     scrape "h1.fullname", :name

+    # Scrape finds the first matching element for the given selector within
+    # the scope above (here: 'body')
     scrape '.username span.screen-name', :username

+    # Scrape all matching elements with #scrape_all
+    scrape_all 'span.url a' do |nodes|
+      {
+        links: nodes.map{|n| n[:href]}
+      }
+    end

+    # Each 'match' of the crawlers selector (here: 'body') will have the
+    #   content from 'scrape' passed in as a hash
     save do |params|
       user = User.find_by_name(params[:username]) || User.new
       user.update_attributes params
     end
   end

+  # Get dem tweets
   crawl 'li.stream-item' do
+    # Passing no parameters to scrape will set the context to be the
+    #  outer matched crawled element (here: 'li.stream-item')
     scrape do |node|
       {:twitter_id => node['data-item-id']}
     end

+    # Put '.content p' into params[:content]
     scrape '.content p', :content

+    # Pass a block for more control
     scrape '._timestamp' do |node|
       {timestamp: node['data-time']}
     end